YoranBrondsema/yoranbrondsema/content/post/my-asset-allocation.md

 I like to see it as an investment in the world economy because it represents the largest companies from the biggest economies in the world.
-That's why it takes the biggest portion of my portoflio at 50%.
+That's why it takes the biggest portion of my portfolio at 50%.

 ### Small cap
 A small cap fund is a fund that invests in smaller companies but that are still